photogabble/website/uses.md

 ---
-layout: layouts/dark-page.njk
+layout: layouts/page.njk
 title: "/uses"
-sub_title: "A somewhat complete list of tools, applications, hardware and services that I used on a day to day basis."
+sub_title: "Last updated March 19th, 2021."
 ---

+A somewhat complete list of tools, applications, hardware and services that I used on a day-to-day basis.
 Make sure to check out <a href="https://uses.tech">uses.tech</a> for a list of other peoples <code>/uses</code> pages!

 ## Hardware